vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 - Pitch Diffusion: predicts the pitch curve.
 See `predict_pitch` in the configuration schemas.
 - Multi-Variance Diffusion: jointly predicts other variance parameters.
 See `predict_energy` and `predict_breathiness` in the configuration schemas.

+There may be some mutual influence between the modules above when they are enabled together.
+See [mutual influence between variance modules](#mutual-influence-between-variance-modules) for more details.

 ## Using custom dictionaries

 This section is about using a custom grapheme-to-phoneme dictionary for any language(s).